bszonye/civ7-town-trix/README.md

-the center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build in the center.) the city map shows building icons in both the main view as well as building placement, and the buildings have flags with their adjacency bonuses.
+the center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build in the center.) the city map shows building icons in the main view, and the buildings have flags with their adjacency bonus yields.

 ## unique quarter assistant
 guides unique building construction in the building interface, with